TlaskalV/TMS_probes_CO2_flux/README.md

-This repo contains full record of CO2 flux data for the two probes located in Prague - Krc and in Zofin natural forest.
+This repo contains full record of CO2 flux data for the two eosFD probes located in Prague - Krc and in Zofin natural forest.
+Data from TMS probes (labelled with ID of each probe) come from Zofin intensive circle.